What’s the Biggest Plane in the World? It Depends on How You Define It!

 • Status: One (the Stargazer) is still in service launching Pegasus rockets.

-• YouTube video of an Eastern Airlines TriStar
+• YouTube Video: Eastern Airlines TriStar

 8. Antonov An-124 Ruslan: Heavy Cargo Hauler (1982)